threedworld-mit/tdw/Documentation/python/add_ons/third_person_camera.md

 ## Multiple cameras

-Unlike most `AddOn` objects, it is possible to add multiple `ThirdPersonCamera`s to the scene_data:
+Unlike most `AddOn` objects, it is possible to add multiple `ThirdPersonCamera`s to the scene:

 ```python
 from tdw.controller import Controller